This story was first published on 5 October 2016. It is now updated with the latest information on travelling to United Kingdom.

 Britain’s currency is the pound sterling (£).

 Changi Airport is directly connected to London via several airlines.
-Book your tickets here now!
+Book your flight to London from Singapore now!